Initiatives for Eco-conscious Products (Green Products)

 For global warming in particular that has been a big issue these days, we are working on eco-conscious products to achieve a target set to achieve 'an impact from our emissions reductions of more than 300 million tons by 2050' under our long-term environmental vision, 'Panasonic GREEN IMPACT'.

 As for CO2 emissions in our Group value chain, it is important to enhance energy-saving performance of products during product use, since most of the emissions are discharged when the products are in use.
-In the Energy Conservation Grand Prize 2023, Panasonic group companies won awards for three themes in the Product and Business Model category; e.g., a METI Minister's Award, which is the highest award, for the GX compatible Refrigerator 9X Series, and an award for the household air conditioners that is a three consecutive years winning following the 2021 METI Minister's Award and the 2022 ECCJ Chairperson's Award.
+In the Energy Conservation Grand Prize 2024, Panasonic group companies won awards for two themes in the Product and Business Model category.

 Product/